2016-2017 Academic Year

 If the cost of a Briarcrest Christian School education is beyond a family's financial means, they should apply for tuition assistance.
 Income may not preclude the possibility of assistance since other dependents, other tuition costs, considerable debt (excluding consumer debt), unusual medical expenses, or some other extraordinary financial burden are considerations.
 The entire process is confidential.
 Within the limits of available funds, Briarcrest Christian School seeks to provide tuition assistance grants to all qualified students.
-Tuition Assistance is not offered to some Early Childhood students (see above).
+Tuition assistance is available for PK - 12th grade.

 The School's policy for determining the financial need of students is based on the principle that both parents are responsible for the support and educational expenses of their children to the extent that they are financially able to assume that responsibility.

 What if I am already at the school, but I have never applied for assistance?

 Briarcrest Christian School accepts tuition assistance applications from returning families who have not received tuition assistance in the past on the same basis as any other family requesting tuition assistance.
 The same deadlines apply to returning students.